end2endzone/end2endzone-hugo/content/blog/2014-12-07-how-to-photograph-fireworks-with-a-dslr-camera.md

 Canon Remote Switch RS-60E3

 A remote trigger is also mandatory.
 You must have a remote trigger and there is no acceptable alternative.
-You can't simply use the &quot;delay&quot; option on your camera.
-For most [other photography project](/category/photography/) (like [shooting waterfalls](/how-to-shoot-a-waterfall-with-a-dslr-camera/)), using the &quot;delay&quot; option on your camera is often a good choice as an alternative to a remote trigger.
+You can't simply use the "delay" option on your camera.
+For most [other photography project](/category/photography/) (like [shooting waterfalls](/how-to-shoot-a-waterfall-with-a-dslr-camera/)), using the "delay" option on your camera is often a good choice as an alternative to a remote trigger.

 However, when you are shooting fireworks, it is pretty hard to know when the burst will explode which mean you won't be able to accurately predict when you have to start the delay.
-The length of each burst is also unpredictable which means that you can't use &quot;Shutter speed priority&quot; to automatically close the shutter.
+The length of each burst is also unpredictable which means that you can't use "Shutter speed priority" to automatically close the shutter.
 You will have to physically press/release a button to close the shutter.

 If you do not own a remote trigger, you could make one yourself.
 Here is a simple guide that I have written that could help you making your own remote trigger:&nbsp;[DIY Remote trigger shutter release cable for your Canon DSLR camera](/diy-remote-trigger-shutter-release-cable-for-your-canon-dslr-camera/)